 Secondary Brain Tumors

-More than 100,000 Americans are expected to be diagnosed this year with a secondary (metastatic) brain tumor, a tumor that originates from cancers elsewhere in the body that migrate to the brain via the bloodstream.
+More than 100,000 Americans are expected to be diagnosed a year with a secondary (metastatic) brain tumor.
+Secondary tumors are growths that start elsewhere in the body that migrate to the brain through the bloodstream.

 Common types of cancers that can spread to the brain include:

-Secondary brain tumors are becoming more common as novel advancements in chemotherapy prolong life, allowing the tumors to migrate and change, says Dr. Yong.
+Secondary brain tumors are becoming more common as novel advancements in chemotherapy prolong life, allowing the tumors to migrate and change.